 NASDAQ corporate governance rules require listed companies to have a board of directors with at least a majority of independent directors.
-Under NASDAQ corporate governance rules, in order for a director to be deemed independent, our Board must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
-On an annual basis, each member of our Board is required to complete an independence questionnaire designed to provide information to assist the Board in determining whether the director is independent under NASDAQ corporate governance rules, the 1940 Act and our corporate governance guidelines.
-An independence questionnaire was completed by each of member of our Board in connection with our initial public offering and the Board has relied on such questionnaires in making the determination of independence for each member.
-Our Board has determined that Mr. Bottiglieri, Mr. Mahoney, Mr. Silvers and Mr. Woodward are independent under the listing standards of the NASDAQ Global Select Market and the 1940 Act.
-Our governance guidelines require any director who has previously been determined to be independent to inform the Chairman of the Board of Directors, the Chairman of the Nominating and Corporate Governance Committee and our Corporate Secretary of any change in circumstance that may cause his or her status as an Independent Director to change.
+Under NASDAQ corporate governance rules, in order for a director to be deemed independent, the Board must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
+On an annual basis, each member of the Board is required to complete an independence questionnaire designed to provide information to assist the Board in determining whether the director is independent under NASDAQ corporate governance rules, the 1940 Act and our corporate governance guidelines.
+An independence questionnaire was completed by each of member of the Board in connection with the Company's initial public offering and the Board has relied on such questionnaires in making the determination of independent under the listing standards of the NASDAQ Global Select Market and the 1940 Act.
+Our governance guidelines require any director who has previously been determined to be independent to inform the Chairman of the Board of Directors, the Chairman of the Nominating and Corporate Governance Committee and the Company's Corporate Secretary of any change in circumstance that may cause his or her status as an Independent Director to change.
 The Board limits membership on the Audit Committee and the Nominating and Corporate Governance Committee to Independent Directors.